-- B.5.1 The host NAC must be prepared to initiate arrangements for the hire of aircraft for competitors unable to bring their own competition aircraft. - B.5.2 Competitors planning to avail themselves of this service should initiate a request at least six months before the event, specifying type, length of hire, hours to be flown, etc.

-They should also furnish details of their own licenses and experience. - B.5.3 Aircraft for hire should be checked by the host NAC and the following minimum standard guaranteed: - a) Air speedindicator - b) Altimeter - c) Magnetic compass and directional gyro - d) Turn and bank indicator and/or artificial horizon - e) VHF/COM equipment with all appropriate frequencies - f) Third party legal liability insurance to the level required in the host country.
+- B.5.1 The host NAC must be prepared to initiate arrangements for the hire of aircraft for competitors unable to bring their own competition aircraft. - B.5.2 Competitors planning to avail themselves of this service should initiate a request at least six months before the event, specifying type, length of hire, hours to be flown, etc. They should also furnish details of their own licenses and experience. - B.5.3 Aircraft for hire should be checked by the host NAC and fulfil the requirements according country rules.
+Magnetic compass and directional gyro / or equivalent equipment must be installed.